© Crown copyright 2017

 - tax stability - including income, export labour and certain tax exemptions

-- accepts currencies other than Peruvian Nuevos Soles (eg Euro, US dollar)
+- acceptance of currencies other than Peruvian Nuevos Soles (eg euro, US dollar)

 - non-discrimination for exchange rate and capital transfer

 - option of keeping accounting in a foreign currency